Nonconceptual Mental Content

 - How a thinker, perceiver or speaker apprehends the world in having beliefs about it, perceiving it or speaking about it is a function of the concepts he possesses.

-This way of motivating the conceptual constraint has been explicitly put forward by several authors who argue forcibly for the second thesis (see, for example, Peacocke 1983, McDowell 1994a, and Noë 1999).
+This way of motivating the conceptual constraint has been explicitly put forward by several authors who argue forcibly for the second thesis (see, for example, Peacocke 1983, McDowell 1994a, Brewer 1999, and Noë 1999).
 Theorists of nonconceptual content, in contrast, accept the first constraint without the second.
 They hold that specifications of content must respect the way a thinker, perceiver or speaker apprehends the world and because of this they cannot be circumscribed by the concepts possessed by the thinker, perceiver or speaker.
-Theorists of nonconceptual content postulate the existence of ways of representing the world (and hence the existence of a type of content) that are not constrained by the concepts possessed by the thinker.
+Theorists of nonconceptual content postulate the existence of ways of representing the world (and hence the existence of a type of content) that outstrip the concepts possessed by the thinker.

 The conceptual constraint can be lifted in two different ways.
 It can be lifted globally by simply denying that any content specifications need confine themselves to the concepts possessed by the utterer/thinker.
 The currently popular identification of propositions with functions from possible worlds to truth values involves a global lifting of the conceptual constraint.
 Possible world semantics is intended to apply to all propositional attitudes and it is obvious that few believers who are not also professional philosophers will have any grip at all on the central theoretical concepts of possible worlds semantics.
 All content comes out as nonconceptual content in this sense (Stalnaker 1998).
 In terms of the two motivations identified earlier for the conceptual constraint, this approach to specifying content appears to repudiate the first.
 It holds that specifications of content need not be sensitive to how the speaker or thinker apprehends the world, at least if one thinks that such sensitivity requires a degree of aspectuality that possible worlds semantics explicitly rejects.